 The clocks and other specs are same, only the VRAM is increased in this Gigabyte Windforce edition.
 As a result, with paying a little more price, you can end up getting a very good entry level graphics card which can not only play some of the latest titles on high settings but is also better in some future proofing as newer games use more memory.

 Gtx 1050 2gb is the newest release from Nvidia and is based on the Pascal architecture GP107.
-This is the most power efficient graphics card from Nvidia’s side and similar to the RX 460 it has a TDP of 75 watts and has no 6 pin power port.
-It means that there isn’t headroom for overclocking with Zotac.
-But as Zotac is the only brand which is the cheapest among all, it’s fairly a good deal.
+This is the most power efficient graphics card from Nvidia’s side and similar to the RX 560 it has a TDP of 75 watts and has no 6 pin power port.
+It means that there isn’t headroom for overclocking with this card.
+But currently EVGA is the only brand which is the cheapest of all, it’s fairly a good deal.

 With GPU Boost you will still get a little performance boost which may not be very big but definitely, I agree with not providing these with extra power ports for overclocking as these are entry level cards and they won’t give you a boost from 40fps to 50 fps.